elisedjn/dream-tracker/Readme.md

     - date
     - Status (public or private)

-- GET /profile/:id/dreams/:dreamId (if the the user is looking at his own dream he will see edit and delete properties, else not)
+- GET /profile/dreams/:dreamId (if the the user is looking at his own dream he will see edit and delete properties, else not)
   - renders dream-details.hbs (simlilar format to Dashboard)

-- POST /profile/:id/dreams/:dreamId/delete
+- POST /profile/dreams/:dreamId/delete
   - redirects to /profile/:id/dreams
   - body: (empty)

 - GET /dreamflow
   - renders dreamflow.hbs with the list and the search and anchor tags
-- POST /dreamflow (
-  - redirects to /dreamflow
-  - body:
-    - Date
-    - categories
+  - queries for the search

 - POST /auth/logout
   - body: (empty)